afunyun/BatchGrader/README.md

 ## Last updated: 2025-05-11

+Version: 0.2.2 - Fix multiple input files continuing to run/submit jobs if a reply comes back with errors. (preliminary fix not fully tested)
 Version: 0.2.1 - fixed cli args which i managed to put in horribly broken, nice, unified loading logic as well for args

 ## Overview